express-rate-limit/express-rate-limit/readme.md

 $ npm install express-rate-limit
 ```

-This project is pure ESM.
-You might need to convert your project to ESM to use
-this package too.
+**This library (v6.0.0 or greater) is now pure ESM**.
+CommonJS packages will not
+be able to synchronously import this package.
+It is now recommended to use this
+library with NodeJS 14 or greater.
 Take a look at this
 [article](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)
 for more details.